 Our role in the project was design of the steam turbine foundation.
 This included a complete vibration analysis to verify, that the dynamic loads originating from the mechanical equipment (steam turbine, gearbox and the generator) does not exceed the limits set forward by the equipment manufacturer.

-The power facility is scheduled for commission in July 2017.
+The power facility was taken into commission in 2017.

 3D model of the power facility.